Portland area drivers, cyclists faced rougher conditions than ever in surprise storm - NewsBreak

-Portland’s snowiest day in 80 years came as a shock to many, leaving children, workers and commuters stranded for hours on Wednesday, Feb.
+Portland’s snowiest day in 80 years came as a shock to many, leaving children and commuters stranded for hours on Wednesday, Feb.
 22.

 The city was hit with 10.8 inches of snow in 24 hours, making it the second snowiest day ever recorded in Portland.